The associated graded module of the test module filtration: Introduction

 The first main result that we obtain is

-\begin{TheoB}[Theorem \ref{TheoNilpotentGr}] Let $R$ be essentially of finite type over an $F$-finite field, $(M, \kappa)$ be a Cartier module, $f \in R$ and $\lambda$ an $F$-jumping number of the test module filtration of $M$ along $f$.
-The Cartier structure on $Gr^\lambda M$ defined by $\kappa^e f^{a_e(\lambda)}$ is not nilpotent if and only if $a_e(\lambda) = \lambda(p^e-1)$ and this quantity is an integer.
+\begin{TheoB}[Theorem \ref{TheoNilpotentGr}] Let $R$ be essentially of finite type over an $F$-finite field, $(M, \kappa)$ a Cartier module, $f \in R$ and $\lambda$ an $F$-jumping number of the test module filtration of $M$ along $f$.
+Then for an integer $a$ the map $\kappa^e f^{a}$ defines a Cartier structure on $Gr^\lambda M$ if and only if $a \geq \lceil \lambda (p^e -1) \rceil$.
+Moreover, in this case the Cartier structure is not nilpotent if and only if $a = \lambda(p^e-1)$ and this quantity is an integer.
 In particular, if the denominator of $\lambda$ is divisible by $p$, then all these Cartier structures are nilpotent. \end{TheoB}

-Finally, we also show, extending and vastly simplifying some results of \cite[Section 4]{blicklestaeblerbernsteinsatocartier}, that test modules admit a simple description, akin to the case of an ideal in a polynomial ring, in many cases.
-A special case is the following
+Secondly, we also show, extending and vastly simplifying some results of \cite[Section 4]{blicklestaeblerbernsteinsatocartier}, that test modules admit a simple description, akin to the case of the test ideal in a polynomial ring, in many cases.
+A special instance is the following

 \begin{TheoB}[cf.\ Theorem \ref{TauFRegularDescription}] Let $R$ be essentially of finite type over an $F$-finite field, $(M, \kappa)$ an $F$-regular Cartier module and $f \in R$ an $M$-regular element, then one has $\tau(M, f^\lambda) = \kappa^e f^{\lceil \lambda p^e \rceil} M$ for all $e \gg 0$. \end{TheoB}